Eric106/ddns-cloudflare/README.md

 ```

 Then just add the following lines to your crontab jobs:
-`crontab -e`
+`crontab -e`, replacing the `/path/` with your installation folder
 ```bash
 @reboot bash /path/ddns-cloudflare/ddns-cloudflare.sh
 0 * * * * bash /path/ddns-cloudflare/ddns-cloudflare.sh
 ```
-Replacing the `/path/` with your installation folder, this lines will check and update the DNS records configured  hourly
+This lines will check and update the DNS records every hour and on system reboot.

 ## Make binary